emilk/loguru/README.md

 * Is writing WARN/ERR/FATL to stderr the right thing to do?
 * Rename ERROR to avoid conflict with windows.h macro?
 * File-only logging: LOG_F(FILE, "Always written to file, never to stdout/stderr")
+* Make sure memory is freed if fatal handler throws an exception.
+* Add some way to have stdout at a lower verbosity than a file.